Your holiday insurance, our expertise.

 Winter sports like skiing and snowboarding require extra cover.
 Winter Sports Cover is normally listed as an extra that you can just add straight to the policy with minimal hassle.

 Whatever the activity, it is worth paying the extra to cover Medical Expenses for £1-2 million.
 In the unlikely event of an accident your child will receive comprehensive care and you won't be landed with a medical bill.

 Select the right insurance options for your child's needs and don't forget, if you're unsure about anything give the company a call.

-Check out our own Children's Travel Insurance for children under 18 and benefit from Medical Expenses Cover of up to £10 million, 24hr emergency assistance and all the essentials for your child for as little as £7.22 per week.
+Check out our own Children's Travel Insurance for children under 18 and benefit from Medical Expenses Cover of up to £10 million, 24hr emergency assistance and all the essentials.

 Travel insurance for children going on a school trip is pretty much always covered by the school.
 This will normally be included in a school package the school buys from a third party, or will be bought as a group travel insurance policy separately.
 Either way, you can find out what your child is covered for by contacting the school.